 As more and more people turn to shopping online than in traditional retail, it is increasingly becoming imperative to build intelligence or AI into an eCommerce website for various reasons such as customer engagement, fraud detection, retention or to increase conversions.

-We wanted to bring our eCommerce entrepreneur readers more insights about how Artificial Intelligence can be used for a better customer shopping experience.
+We wanted to bring our eCommerce entrepreneur readers more insights about how AI consultants can help your business better customer shopping experience.
 And so we asked 6 experts on the most effective use of AI in eCommerce websites.

 #1 Align a merchant’s offerings with a consumer’s needs

 The psychology of selling is about aligning a merchant’s offerings with a consumer’s needs and reducing the risks and obstacles to purchase.
 The more time a consumer invests with a product and its attributes — the more likely they are to purchase.

 Web sites try to achieve this by providing product details, reviews/testimonials, incentives and FAQs.
 This requires significant self-service engagement on the part o the consumer.
 Many online merchants have implemented forms of “conversational commerce” with live-chat services to hasten this process, but this has proven to be expensive because it requires a real human for every conversation.

 Today, we have technologies that can automate significant parts of “conversation commerce” via natural language processing, a branch of AI that enables a machine/computer to understand human input, coupled with deep learning algorithms that can enable a machine/computer to appropriately respond to human input.
 This allows a consumer to focus on the few key risks to purchase instead of pouring over pages and pages of static content.